Avaiga/taipy-doc/docs/knowledge_base/tips/the_on_change_callback/index.md

 state.celsius = fahrenheit_to_celsius(state.fahrenheit)
 ```

 We call this programmatically modifying the celsius variable.
-Looking at the flowchart above, we know that the global on_change function would be called, if it exists.
+Looking at the flowchart above, we
+know that the global on_change function would be called, if it exists.

-The global callback function should have the exact name "on_change" so that Taipy automatically recognizes it.
+The global callback function should have the exact name *on_change* so that Taipy automatically
+recognizes it.
 The parameters for the global on_change function are conventionally named as follows:

 1. *state*: The State object with which we can access and modify our runtime variables;
 2. *var_name*: The name of the variable that was modified; and
 3. *var_value*: The value of the variable that was modified

-Notice that on line 33, we preceded our updates to kelvin with an if var_name == "celsius" block.
-Within the on_change function,
+Notice that on line 33, we preceded our updates to kelvin with an if `var_name == "celsius"`
-we almost always want to operate within an if block, to avoid unintentionally recursing infinitely through on_change.
+block.
+Within the on_change function, we almost always want to operate within an if block, to
-Remember that programmatically modifying kelvin or any other variables will also call the on_change function,
+avoid unintentionally infinitely recursion through *on_change*.
+Remember that programmatically
+modifying kelvin or any other variables will also call the *on_change* function, though that
-though that execution would make no changes because of our if block.
+execution would make no changes because of our if block.

-You might also have noticed that the functionality in this section could also have been accomplished
+You might also have noticed that the functionality in this section could also have been
-by updating kelvin using the existing update_celsius local callback — and indeed, adding a global callback
+accomplished by updating kelvin using the existing update_celsius local callback — and indeed,
-was not necessary for this particular situation.
+adding a global callback was not necessary for this particular situation.
+However, you may
-However, you may encounter some situations where you may not be able to use local callbacks alone,
+encounter some situations where you may not be able to use local callbacks alone, so using the
-so using the global callback may be the right choice.
+global callback may be the right choice.

 # Example 3: No Callbacks

-Side-tracking a little from the focus of this article,
+Side-tracking a little from the focus of this article, it’s worth noting that this app never
-it’s worth noting that this app never actually needed callbacks!
+actually needed callbacks!
 We can update the code as follows:

 ```python
 from taipy.gui import Gui, Markdown